XOOMAR

 The timing matters because ETF outflows are visible, fast, and sentiment-sensitive.
 Whale accumulation is slower to confirm and easier to misread, but when it appears during forced selling or weak institutional demand, it can change the texture of a drawdown.

 XOOMAR analysis: the market question is now sharper than “are ETFs bullish for bitcoin?”
 June showed they can also transmit sell pressure.
-The better question is whether whales are identifying a cycle low before ETF demand returns, or merely taking the other side of investors cutting risk.
+The better question for any bitcoin parabolic run is whether whales are identifying a cycle low before ETF demand returns, or merely taking the other side of investors cutting risk.

 The $16.7 billion whale bid dwarfed the $4.06 billion ETF bleed